 Adolescents and Adults–Advanced

 The Age of Innocence successfully marshals its large cast of characters in a book that will keep its readers guessing until the end.
 The jury found it ideal for readers who enjoy stories that deal with emotions and relationships.
 Voters commented, “Because the descriptions were very good… you read and don’t stop.”
 (Peru) “It was so romantic.”
-(Somalia) In addition to the winners, the following books were selected as the shortlisted “finalists” in each category:
+(Somalia)

 Young Learners